samhattangady/false_gold/notes/false_gold.md

 to make the night time defenses easier.

 The night time is a fixed time period.
 Either 60-90 seconds fixed, or something that is wave based, where each wave adds to the timer.
-Since the task is to do with keeping the shadow fiends away (as opposed to killing them), the difficulty scale might have a slightly different balance.
-Each night will get consecutively more difficult, with continous scaling.
+The difficulty scaling will ideally come partly through larger numbers / sizes of waves, and also from the daytime automation structures, which will be a hindrance of some kind at night.

 The end goal of the game would be to synthesise gold, which is a daytime task.
 Once the gold has been synthesised, the player wins.
 Synthesising gold would require a large number of operations that have